Bmi Doctors

 GLP-1 Agonists: Beyond Glycemic Control

-• Appetite Suppression: GLP-1 agonists delay gastric emptying and influence central appetite regulation pathways, leading to a reduction in hunger and food intake.
+• Appetite Suppression: These drugs delay gastric emptying and regulate appetite, reducing hunger and food intake.

 The Case for Weight Management in Non-Diabetics